canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 Installing MAAS
 ---------------

+## Note: In the below, we must use ppa:maas/next for the moment (as of
+## 6/24/2016); I'm assuming this will change before TOO long....

 Configuring MAAS is described in generic terms at `http://maas.ubuntu.com/docs/install.html <http://maas.ubuntu.com/docs/install.html>`_.
 The more specific procedure for using MAAS in certification testing is: